 Intensive Outpatient Programs (IOP) In Yukon

 The cost of an intensive outpatient drug rehab center will be different within each program.
-Within Canada, most drug and alcohol rehab programs can accept some type of private health insurance, where as many programs are funded by the province and do not cost anything for the patient, but these facilities can have long waiting lists.
-Private programs, and those private intensive outpatient centers will vary in cost, but this will be significantly less cost than that of a residential drug rehab center.
-The reason residential drug rehab programs cost so much is because the patient is living in the facility, where as intensive outpatient programs the client is attending daily, and this reduce the cost greatly.
-These types of programs are excellent options for families who cannot afford residential treatment, but still require an in-depth and extensive drug treatment process.
+Within Canada, most drug and alcohol rehab programs can accept some type of private health insurance, whereas many programs are funded by the province and do not cost anything for the patient, but these facilities can have long waiting lists.
+Private programs and those private intensive outpatient centers will vary in cost, but this will be significantly less cost than that of a residential drug rehab center.
+The reason residential drug rehab programs cost so much is because the patient is living in the facility, whereas intensive outpatient programs the client is attending daily, and this reduces the cost greatly.
+These types of programs are excellent options for families who cannot afford residential treatment but still require an in-depth and extensive drug treatment process.